- Our Firm

 You and your family probably have a plethora of questions and concerns about what happens next and what your legal options are.
-You may also be wondering about how to bring a traumatic or acute lung injury legal cause of action and/or how to file a long term work exposure lung injury workers’ compensation claim.
-Contact us anytime at (951) 977-7787 as it is important for you to get at least some legal guidance before proceeding with your punctured lung injury accident case, asbestos case, hard metal dust inhalation lung injury case or any other lung injury case.
-We will discuss your claim during the free consultation:
+You may also be wondering about how to bring a traumatic or acute lung injury legal cause of action and/or how to file a long-term work exposure lung injury workers’ compensation claim.
+Call us anytime at (951) 977-7787 as it is important for you to get some legal guidance before proceeding with your punctured lung case, asbestos case, hard metal dust inhalation case, or any other lung injury case.
+We will discuss your injury claim during the free consultation, including:

-One disturbing side effect of technology is what happens to the electronics and trace metals after we throw it away or recycle it.
-It has been found that those who do the work of melting the metals and breaking TVs, computers, circuit board, and other electronic devices down to their components are inhaling toxic levels of workplace dust and hard metal dust.
+One disturbing side effect of technology is what happens to the electronics and trace metals after we throw them away or recycle them.
+It has been found that those who do the work of melting the metals and breaking TVs, computers, circuit boards, and other electronic devices down to their components are inhaling toxic levels of workplace dust and hard metal dust.
 In some studied cities where this is done, the air quality is poor throughout the city and hard metal dust can be found in air and dust samples from around town.

 Food processing employees and others who work with butter flavoring may be at risk of developing severe lung disease, respiratory injuries, or being afflicted by asthma due to the “natural” ingredient of diacetyl.
 Workers in bakeries, snack factories, microwave popcorn factories, flavoring companies, popcorn factories, and mass food production plants are some of the people who could be exposed to diacetyl and be at quite a high level of danger.
 Some call it “popcorn lung” and the symptoms do not cease when someone ceases to be exposed to it.
 One possible condition that it leads to is bronchiolitis obliterans which causes the airways to thicken and narrow.